Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 The macro will now be run on all '.tiff' files in the input directory that also include 'DAPI' in their file name.

 To run the R scripts, a local R environment needs to be available.
 This can be acheived by downloading R and RStudio, a helpful guide is here (https://www.dataquest.io/blog/installing-r-on-your-computer/).
 The R scripts can then be opened within RStudio and run to process all the .csv files.
 * These current R scripts are setup to process and graph with Cryptococcus neoformans morphology in mind (namely to show titan cells).
-Feel free to edit the scipts per your own use case.
+Feel free to edit the scipts per your own use case (as per the MIT license).
 * You will need to edit the R scripts where prompted to set your working directory to the same location as the ImageJ macro output folder.

 ## Running remotely on Mycoserv